Trix (dinosaur): Description

 According to Peter Larson, director of the Black Hills Institute, Trix is the third most complete Tyrannosaurus found, after Sue and Stan.
 About half of the bones have been found.
 These represent between 75% and 80% of its bone volume.
 The main missing parts include the tip of the snout, the front lower jaws, at least seven vertebrae of the middle tail, the point of the tail, the right shoulder blade, the arms, the left hindlimb and the right foot.
 Parts never before discovered in a Tyrannosaurus fossil include a turbinal bone in the nasal cavity.
 A rare element present is the furcula and the stapes of the ear.
 There is some root damage from plant growth and some bones had been gnawed by scavengers.
 A smaller shed tooth was found, attributed to Nanotyrannus.
 Trix in 2016 was the most complete Tyrannosaurus specimen permanently exhibited outside of the US.
 Tyrannosaurus skeletons part of the collection of the Natural History Museum, London, are more fragmentary.
 Tristan, a skeleton on display in Berlin's Museum für Naturkunde since 2015 (a long-term loan to the museum by its private owner), has around 56% of the original bones, which is slightly more than Trix.
+Trix is approximately 12.5–13 m long along the centra, and stands 4 m tall at the hips.
+Trix has been estimated to have weighed between 5 MT when living, as of 2017.

 Due to its very large size and robust build, as well as a thickened postorbital bone, it has been suggested that Trix belongs to the robust, instead of the gracile, morphotype.
 However, the existence of these categories has been doubted and debated several times.
 The BHI classified Trix as a female, since they and several researchers theorize that a higher robustness is indicative of belonging to the female sex.

 Age

 Trix's age has been estimated by counting the growth lines in the bones.
 Two different methods were used for this: a X-ray microtomography, which can be done without damaging the bones, and a very small hole drilled in the fibula to allow comparison with the results of the X-ray based technique.
 This study was carried out in collaboration with Sifra Bijl, from the Vrije Universiteit Amsterdam, and Koen Stein, a Belgian researcher from the Free University of Brussels, and attached to the Royal Belgian Institute of Natural Sciences.
 The growth lines were numerous, and difficult to distinguish.
 These facts alongside the roughness and rugosity of the skull are indications that this individual had reached an old age for a T. rex; in this case at least thirty years, as opposed to Sue's 28 years (which was the second oldest specimen known until now), making Trix the oldest Tyrannosaurus known.
+Subsequent analysis has updated the age estimate, placing Sue between 27-33 years old at the time of her death, making her the oldest T. rex specimen ever published, and Trix the second-oldest known.